pughlab/crescent/README.md

 It allows the user provide one-line commands.

-Default parameters for Seurat are defined based on the Seurat tutorial or from empirical observations.<br />
+Default parameters for Seurat are defined based on the Seurat tutorial or from empirical observations.
+Default parameters can be changed in section "Tailored parameters".<br />
-For example, *pseudocount.use* for FindAllMarkers() is set to 1e-99, instead of the default is 1 (see https://goo.gl/3VzQ3L).
-Default parameters can be changed in section "Tailored parameters".

 Outfiles
 ================